Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_GUI.rst

 Step 3: Open NoiseModelling GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The NoiseModelling GUI is built using the :doc:`WPS_Builder` component.
+The NoiseModelling GUI is built using the :doc:`WPS_Builder` component and runs as a web application provided by the local server started in Step 2.

 To open it, go to http://localhost:9580 using your preferred web browser.

 .. figure:: images/tutorial/Tutorial1_nm_open.png
     :align: center